openstack/cinder-specs/specs/newton/query-cinder-resources-filter-by-change-since.rst

 Testing
 =======

-1. Unit test to test if changes-since filter can be correctly applied.
+1. Unit test to test if those filters can be correctly applied.
 2. Tempest test if change filter work correctly from API perspective.

 Documentation Impact